 Give me a few words that describe your journey so far.

 The first word that came to mind was tenacious.
 I think my tenacity was fostered by my determination to get better.

 So I would say tenacity, caring — you really have to care.
 I genuinely care when someone sits next to me says they’re dealing with this or that.
 I want them to know that they can feel better.
 Even if I have to convince them to believe that they can feel better.

 And being smart.
 Because I straddle the mainstream and the wellness world — you need to know how to approach the mainstream to set the wheels in motion.

 What is one baby step that people can take to start feeling, getting, and being better?

 Breathing.
 Learn how to breathe.
 Or the second you feel overwhelmed, relax your shoulder blades.
 You become instantly present.

 If your shoulder blades are up around your shoulders, hunched or lifted, you’re not present.
 So even if you’re walking down the street, know where your shoulder blades are.
+Relax them.

 The other thing that I love that is the best quick fix is Dr. Weil’s 4-7-8 breaths.
 You breath in for four, you hold for seven, you breath out for eight.
 You do that four times and you will be relaxed.